 In Pershing Square’s 2025 annual report, Ackman counted “the potential for a peace dividend in the Middle East” as one of the 10 top drivers for strong economic performance in 2026.

-Pershing Square had sold a 10% stake in the hedge fund in 2024 to a consortium of institutional investors and family offices at a $10.5 billion valuation as a precursor to a potential IPO.
+Pershing Square had sold a 10% stake to a consortium of institutional investors and family offices at a $10.5 billion valuation in 2024 ahead of the planned IPO.

-The hedge fund had about $30.7 billion in assets under management as of December end, with the bulk invested in Pershing Square Holdings, the closed-end fund listed in London.
+The firm had about $30.7 billion in assets under management at December end, with the bulk invested in the London-listed closed-end fund Pershing Square Holdings.

 PUBLIC FIGURE